gautamramk/NVMLib/src_c_new/README.md

     - Make sure `init_types_table` works

 * pool.c
     - There seem to be a lot of compiler errors.
-Correct it.
+Correct it.    --- DONE
+    - Complete the functions `get_first_free_offset` and `allot_current_free_offset`
+    - Write the creation of new pools function.
+    - Complete the logic to create new `pool` if the current one is insufficient.

 * See if `pmem_persist` needs to be called.